smaroukis/van-build/_subprojects/Batteries.md

 ## Summary
 - 2 x 200Ah Lithium Iron Phosphate (LiFePO4) Renogy batteries
-- Victron BMV712 battery shunt for monitoring State of Charge and controlling the [Main-Battery-Disconnect](Main-Battery-Disconnect) contactor for under voltage or state of charge trip off.
+- Victron BMV712 battery shunt for monitoring State of Charge and controlling the [main-battery-disconnect](main-battery-disconnect.md) contactor for under voltage or state of charge trip off.
 - wired into a custom copper bus bar through ML-RBS which functions as the main shutoff switch.

 **System Diagram:**